 - At least six months of design experience with Xilinx tools and FPGAs

-- Xilinx ISE Design Suite: System Edition 13.1
+- Xilinx ISE Design Suite: Logic or System Edition: Version 14.1

 After completing this comprehensive training, you will know how to:

 - Create and edit a User Constraint File (UCF)

 - Identify the I/O timing constraints and design modifications required for source-synchronous and system-synchronous interfaces

 - Implement designs via the Tcl command line

 - Use the PlanAhead™ tool to create area constraints